-Oxfordshire County Council has funding to deliver improvements to pedestrian and cycling routes.
-A proportion of the funding has been provided to Oxford City Council to deliver schemes within the city.
-One scheme identified is the provision of a new shared footpath/cyclepath at King George’s Playing Field.
+Oxfordshire County Council had funding to deliver improvements to pedestrian and cycling routes.
+A proportion of the funding was provided to Oxford City Council to deliver schemes within the city.
+One scheme identified was the provision of a new shared footpath/cyclepath at King George’s Playing Field.

-There is currently a route which runs between the access at Earl Street and then around the field to Willow Walk.
-This is used by both pedestrians and cyclists, however corners are often cut for ease of travel.
-This route will tie in a new junction with Willow Walk currently being undertaken by Oxfordshire County Council.
-There is a large rut across the field representing this desire line, and this will now be incorporated into the proposal.
+There was a route between the access at Earl Street and then around the field to Willow Walk.
+This was used by both pedestrians and cyclists, however corners are often cut for ease of travel.
+This route ties in a new junction with Willow Walk constructed by Oxfordshire County Council.
+There was a large rut across the field representing this desire line, and this has now be incorporated into the proposal.

-The proposals will provide a new all-weather footpath/cyclepath which is wide enough for pedestrians and cyclists to use at the same time.
-This route will run across the field between Earl Street and Willow Walk, utilising both existing routes and the desire line.
+The scheme provides a new all-weather footpath/cyclepath which is wide enough for pedestrians and cyclists to use at the same time.
+This route runs across the field between Earl Street and Willow Walk, utilising both existing routes and the desire line.

-The existing entrance to the field from Earl Street will remain in place, but will now include a timber bollard to prevent vehicular access.
+The existing entrance to the field from Earl Street remains in place, including a timber bollard to prevent vehicular access.

-The consultation opened on Monday 5 December 2022 and closed on Sunday 18 December 2022.
+The consultation ran between Monday 5 December 2022 and closed on Sunday 18 December 2022.

 Plan of cycle improvements at King George's Playing Field